Thank you for your interest in residency training at St. Vincent Hospital!

 Laurel B. Fick, M.D., FACP

-St. Vincent Transitional Year and Preliminary Medicine residencies are intensive, one-year programs that prepare graduates for subsequent training in a variety of medical and surgical specialties.
-Through a solid core of required rotations and a broad array of elective options, residents may tailor their education to meet individual career goals.
-Teaching is a priority at St. Vincent and we strive to train our residents to realize cost-effective quality care for their patients through evidence-based medicine.
+Ascension St. Vincent Transitional Year and Preliminary Medicine residencies are educationally intensive, one-year programs that prepare graduates for subsequent training in a variety of medical and surgical specialties.
+Through a solid core of required rotations and a broad array of elective options, residents can tailor their education to meet individual career goals.
+Education is a priority at Ascension St. Vincent, and we strive to teach our residents cost-effective quality care for their patients through evidence-based medicine.

 Our TY, PM, and IM Programs are Accredited by the ACGME (Accreditation Council for Graduate Medical Education):